Emma McVicker, Utah's First Female Superintendent of Schools

 with research conducted by Nancy Watkins

 Emma Jane Kelly McVicker was an advocate of quality education for both children and their working mothers.
-Born in Watertown, New York, on March 5, 1846, she graduated from Downer College in Milwaukee, Wisconsin, and made her way to Salt Lake City to work as an assistant to the principal and as a music teacher at the Salt Lake Collegiate Institute (now Westminster College).
+Born in Watertown, New York, on March 5, 1846, she graduated from the Wisconsin Female College in Fox Lake, Wisconsin (later Downer College) and made her way to Salt Lake City to work as an assistant to the principal and as a music teacher at the Salt Lake Collegiate Institute (now Westminster College).
 She was soon promoted to be the principal and worked in this capacity until 1884.
-During this time, Emma also served as the first president of Children’s Service Society of Utah and was elected as the first woman regent at the University of Utah in 1884.
+During this time, Emma also served as the first president of Children’s Service Society of Utah and was elected as the first woman regent at the University of Utah in 1896.
 Four years later, she would earn a B.S. degree from this institution.
 At the age of 40, Emma met and married John McVicker, an assayer, in 1886, and they lived at 136 East South Temple in Salt Lake City.

 Public attitudes were mixed about the need for kindergarten classes, but Emma was a strong proponent for taking care of young children’s needs for food, shelter, and instruction.
 In 1894, she founded the Free Kindergarten Association, Utah’s first free public kindergarten.
 The association not only offered kindergarten classes to young children, but it also provided classes to mothers and training to aspiring kindergarten teachers.
 The association would add other services, including a milk station, a public playground, public bathrooms for free baths, an employment agency for women, classes for recent immigrants, and public lectures and music performances.
 In 1895, the Free Kindergarten Association secured passage of a school law that provided kindergarten classes to students ages 4 to 6 with the costs covered by the state.
 Utah included kindergarten as a provision of the state constitution due to the Free Kindergarten Association’s campaign.
 Today, this association is known as the Neighborhood House, and it provides preschool, youth programs, and adult care in the Salt Lake Valley.